 Red Ember Pizza

 While Winnipeg has been relatively late to this trend, food trucks in Winnipeg are offering a variety of food options.
 You may have seen the big red truck serving pizza.
-That is the Red Ember and more than simply serving pizza to a hungry lunch crowds, the Red Ember also provides an insight in the growth and challenges in the food trucks and locally sourced food.
+That is the Red Ember and more than simply serving pizza to a hungry lunch crowds, Red Ember also provides an insight into the growth and challenges in food trucks and locally sourced food.

 MAP CREDITS